aljoshb/Remote_Procedure_Call/README.md

-# CS 454/654 Assignment 3

-## Introduction
+# Introduction

-This assignment was completed to meet the requirements of CS454/654.
-The purpose of this assignment is to implement a crude version of Remote Procedure Call (RPC).
+The purpose of this project is to implement a crude version of Remote Procedure Call (RPC).
+Refer to the System manual in this repo for a detailed breakdown of this project and the reasons behind the design decisions.

 ## Running the application

-To run this application, follow this procedure in the command line (terminal):
+To run this application, clone this repo, cd into the directory and follow this procedure in your terminal:

 				$ make
 				$ g++ -L. client.o -lrpc -o client